A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 Where are they now?

-Alice Gribbin (soprano, Music, 1998–2001) sings regularly with many of the top professional early-music groups, including The Tallis Scholars, The Sixteen, Tenebrae, and Polyphony.
+Alice Gribbin (soprano, Music, 1998–2001) sings regularly with many of the top professional early-music groups, including The Tallis Scholars, The Sixteen, The BBC Singers, Tenebrae, and Polyphony.

 Kiri Parker (soprano, Theology, 2001–2003) went on to gain a Distinction in the MMus in Vocal Performance at the Guildhall School of Music and Drama, where she held a full scholarship.
 She has sung professionally with Garden State Opera, Aspen Opera, and Mannes Opera.